AnswerDotAI/fasthtml-example/image_app_session_credits/README.md

 # Image Generation App with 'Credits'

 This example builds on the `image_app_simple` example by adding a credit system.
 There is a global pool of credits.
 Generating an image uses up one credit.
-Users can donate credits to the pool.
+Users can donate credits to the pool (currently 50 credits for $1).
 The app will not generate images if there are not enough credits in the pool.
 You only see your images (since we use a session cookie to link a user to their images), but the credits are shared among all users.

 You can view the live demo here: https://image-gen-public-credit-pool-production.up.railway.app/